midtown-ai/glossary/glossary/s.md

  First conceptualized in a [Concept Video] and named the Knowledge Navigator.

- Siri is a virtual assistant that is part of Apple Inc.'s iOS, iPadOS, watchOS, macOS, tvOS, and audioOS operating systems.
+ Siri is a virtual assistant developed by [Apple] that is part of iOS, iPadOS, watchOS, macOS, tvOS, and audioOS operating systems.
 It uses voice queries, gesture based control, focus-tracking and a natural-language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Internet services.
 With continued use, it adapts to users' individual language usages, searches and preferences, returning individualized results.

  ![]( {{site.assets}}/s/siri_logo.png )